 At home, I prefer it with chilled ice water while the other half likes his with lime flavored seltzer.
 They both taste great! —Panfusine

 What You'll Need

 non fat or low fat buttermilk or kefir

 a Pinch of toasted cumin powder (optional)

-In a mortar, muddle the ginger, curry leaves, green chili (the optional cilantro) and salt till the ginger & curry leaves are almost a coarse paste.
+In a mortar, muddle the ginger, curry leaves, green chili, cilantro and salt till the ginger & curry leaves are almost a coarse paste.

 Strain into glasses.
-Garnish with cilantro & toasted cumin powder.
+Garnish with extra cilantro & toasted cumin powder.
 Serve cold.